omeka/classic-enduser/docs/Content/Shortcodes.md

 `zoom`: specify the initial zoom level of the map.
 0 is the most zoomed out.

-If any of `lat`, `lon`, or `zoom` are not specifically set, and ‘fit’ is set to `0` or `false`, the settings from the Geolocation plugin configuration page will be used.
+If any of `lat`, `lon`, or `zoom` are not specifically set, and ‘fit' is set to `0` or `false`, the settings from the Geolocation plugin configuration page will be used.

 `type`: specify the type of google map that appears.
 Defaults to the setting from the Geolocation plugin configuration page.